danielchristianschroeter/vscode-git-tag-release-tracker/README.md

 The extension will automatically detect and use the appropriate CI system for each repository.

 Note: You can configure both GitHub and GitLab providers simultaneously if you work with both platforms.

+## Commands

+This extension contributes the following commands:

+- `Git Tag Release Tracker: Refresh Branch Build Status`: Manually refresh the build status for the current branch.

+You can access this command through the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS) by typing "Git Tag Release Tracker".